 Combining Theorem~\ref{thm:bijbivariate} and Proposition~\ref{prop:radial} gives the following result: \begin{corollary} The closure operation combined with the radial construction gives a bijection between $\cO^\times_{g}$ and $\mathcal{M}_{g}$.
 And, for any $g\geq 0$, we furthermore have the following equality of generating series:

 \end{corollary}

-\begin{remark} In view of the preceeding corollary, to give a combinatorial proof of Theorem~\ref{thm:bivExprRat}, it is enough to prove that a similar result holds with $O_g^\times$ in lieu of $M_g$.
+\begin{remark} In view of the preceding corollary, to give a combinatorial proof of Theorem~\ref{thm:bivExprRat}, it is enough to prove that a similar result holds with $O_g^\times$ in place of $M_g$.
 That is why, from now on and until the end of the article, we only deal with 4-valent maps and in particular with good maps. \end{remark}